 White rice is processed rice.
 All the nutrients and vitamins that it should contain has been removed during polishing.
 It should be noted that in some countries like the US, white rice is usually enriched with vitamins and nutrients like vitamin B, iron, and so on.

 Basmati rice is a long-grain type of white rice that is native to India.
 Its nutty aroma comes from a compound- 2-acetyl-1-pyrroline.

 Brown rice is whole grain rice, with the inedible outer layer (husk) removed, of course.
 It still has the fiber-rich bran, nutrient-filled germ, and carbohydrate-rich endosperm

 ALSO READ: How To Cut Down The Starch Content In Rice?

 Brown rice vs basmati rice; Nutritional value

-Also, the fibre content in brown rice is about 3.2 g per 100 g, which means a serving of brown rice will leave you feeling fuller longer than basmati rice.
+- Brown rice provides you with both soluble and insoluble fibers.
+They are both important in digestion and preventing constipation.
+100g of brown rice contains about 3.2 g of fiber.
+This means a serving of brown rice will leave you feeling fuller longer than basmati rice.

 - Brown rice has a high dietary fiber content.
 Hence, excess consumption can cause intestinal gas, abdominal cramps, and bloat.

 Now we are delving deeper into basmati rice and its nutritional value.
 Here you go: